asaelmg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an experienced Business Analyst with over 7 years of professional experience in successful business analysis roles.
+Experienced Business Analyst with over 7 years of professional experience in successful business analysis roles.
 I have worked closely with internal stakeholders to provide solutions and findings based on relevant data from different data sources.
 I have created and maintained multiple dashboards in order to communicate data concepts to managers, directors, and cross functional teams.
 Finally, I have supported other ad hoc requests and projects based on business needs while performing independent analysis on unreported areas of the business.